Get alerts of updates about «Emergency preparedness register for COVID-19 (Beredt C19)»

 Norwegian Immunisation Registry SYSVAK

 By obtaining information from SYSVAK, the NIPH will be able to gain the necessary knowledge to plan vaccination against COVID-19.
 Furthermore, it is important to monitor vaccination coverage and study the effect of the vaccine in different groups of the population, as well as possible side effects.
-Parts of this work take place in collaboration with the Norwegian Medicines Agency.
+From SYSVAK, data are obtained about immunisation against COVID-19, influenza and pneumococci.
+Both daily and historical data are collected.
 The NIPH is data controller for SYSVAK.
 For more information about SYSVAK and access to your own information, read more here:

 Medical Birth Registry of Norway